Worst Unstable Points of a Hilbert Scheme: -stability and Castelnuovo-Mumford regularity of worst unstable points

 for all $d\geq g_{P}$.
-This fact means that $g_{P}=\gamma+p$ if \eqref{goodsit} holds.
-If $g_{P}=l_{P}+\gamma+1$ and $r\geq 2$, then one of the following statements is true. \begin{itemize} \item $r=2$ and $\gamma\neq 0$. \item $p\leq 2$. \end{itemize} That is, there is no general relation between Castelnuovo-Mumford regularity and GIT-stability of a Hilbert point.
-However, we can expect that it is true for 1-dimensional projective schemes.
+Therefore, $g_{P}=\gamma+p$ if \eqref{goodsit} holds.
+If $g_{P}=l_{P}+\gamma+1$ and $r\geq 2$, then one of the following statements is true. \begin{itemize} \item $r=2$ and $\gamma\neq 0$. \item $p\leq 2$. \end{itemize} In other words, there is no general positive relationship between the Castelnuovo-Mumford regularity and the Kempf index of a Hilbert point.
+However, we can still expect that there is a positive relationship between the Kempf index and the Castelnuovo-Mumford regularity of 1-dimensional projective scheme by the first bullet above.